-With that being said, we typically have directors, instructors, or observing coaches who are college coaches or who are highly connected in the college coaching world.
+With that being said, we typically have Directors, Instructors, or Observing Coaches who are college coaches or who are highly connected in the college coaching world.
 So, just like with any experience in life, it often pays to stand out and be special.

 International Travel Insurance

-- Purchase international travel insurance and forward a copy of your certificate of coverage to PGC.
+Purchase international travel insurance and forward a copy of your certificate of coverage to PGC.

-- Provide a written letter waiving PGC of all responsibility in case of an injury or accident.
+Provide a written letter waiving PGC of all responsibility in case of an injury or accident.

 At most of our sessions, players who are at least 18 years or older can stay in the dorms a night early.
-To make a request for an early arrival, please contact us at least three weeks prior to your session.
+To make a request for an early arrival, please contact us at least three weeks prior to the session.

 Note: We do not provide supervision or meals to players who arrive a night early to a session.
 Due to liability concerns, we are unable to provide early arrival accommodations to players under the age of 18.

 If you are truly determined, there are ways to make it happen, even if you are financially challenged.
-Lots of players have done it.
+Lots of parents and players have done it.
 We hear their stories all the time.

-- Ask a coach or a teacher for help in seeking financial assistance from a community organization.
+Ask a coach or a teacher for help in seeking financial assistance from a community organization.
 Many local small businesses raise money to support young people who need assistance—especially if the opportunity is focused on leadership and character development.